Cochlear Implant

 A cochlear implant is a surgically placed device where electrodes are placed within the cochlea to take over the function of the damaged cochlear hair cells.
 The patient wears a device like a hearing aid on the outside and the sound is then changed to electronic impulses that travel through the auditory nerve that normally conducts the sound.

 A cochlear implant is usually used in profound hearing loss patients or if they perceive less than 50% of language with a normal hearing aid.
-If you wonder if you are a candidate the best would be to start with a hearing test – the audiologist can guide you or you can visit your ENT with the hearing test.
+If you wonder if you are a candidate the best would be to start with a hearing test – the audiologist can guide you best.